-To be eligible for Red-White-Red Card for Self-employed Key Workers application your self-employed occupation in Austria must create macroeconomic benefit for the country, it could be achieved by falling into these criteria:
+To be eligible for the Red-White-Red Card for Self-employed Key Workers application, your self-employed occupation in Austria must create macroeconomic benefit for the country; it could be achieved by falling into these criteria:

 - Your investment capital is minimum of 100.000 EUR or

 - Your business creates new jobs or secures existing jobs in Austria or

 - Your establishment involves the transfer of know-how and the introduction of new technologies or

 - Your business will bring considerable significance for the entire region

 Start-up Founder requirements

-You can set up a start-up in Austria only if your goal is to establish a company to develop and launch on the market innovative products, services, processing methods or technologies.
+You can set up a start-up in Austria only if your goal is to establish a company to develop and launch innovative products, services, processing methods, or technologies on the market.
 Additional requirements:

 - Submit a consistent business plan for establishing and running that company

 - You will personally exert a controlling influence on the management of the newly set-up company

 - The company’s capital must be minimum 50.000 EUR, with an equity share of at least 50 %

 - Score a minimum of 50 points according to the following criteria with a maximum of 85 points

-You can see a point system here as well as a full list of required documents.
+You can see a point system here as well as a complete list of required documents.